mattkatz/Orbital-Feed-Reader/readme.txt

 == Changelog ==

+= 0.1.8 - Makeover =
+* Flatten and improve the style
+* Move feed list to the left
+* Move the action bar into the wp admin_bar
+* Make sure admin bar items collapse properly
+* Actually looks half decent
+* Usable on android browsers ( might be iphone too)
+* Clean up logging

 = 0.1.7.2 - missing feedlist =
 * bugfix: Strict php systems were blowing up feadlist get.
 Made the call more failsafe.